cs4241-22a/a2-shortstack/README.md

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: User interface testing

-Student: Cindy Trac
+Student: Cindy Trac<br>
-Task: Add a song to your playlist, remove a song from your playlist, and find the three songs already added to your playlist.
+Task: Add a song to your playlist, remove a song from your playlist, and find the three songs already added to your playlist.<br>
 Platform: Zoom

 Feedback: